Have you seen or read French sayings? Ever wonder where they come from, those familiar sayings that roll off your tongue without a second thought?

 - Voltaire, in his 17th-century play, the Prodigal Son, compares poverty to “disease” that disfigures, only worse.
 The disfigurement, he criticizes, comes from those who blame the poor as somehow responsible for their condition.

 - However, centuries before, Alexander the Great, was not ashamed to counsel poverty-stricken Diogenes.
 He even chose Abdalonymus, who fell from royalty into poverty, to succeed the throne of Sidon in 333 BC after the battle of Issus.
 Alexander thought no less of the poor for being poor.

-So why do we still use these tired, old platitudes without a second thought–like instinct?
+So why do we still use these tired, old famous French sayings without a second thought–like instinct?
 Because they are old—familiar truths that withstood the test of time.
 They remind us of who we are, good and bad.
 Nature–human and out there–doesn’t change much throughout the centuries, even if the stories, styles, and names do.